Watch the webinar now:

 • Importance of quality inspection in purchasing

-In the procurement process, quality inspection is crucial for ensuring that suppliers comply with the agreed standards.
-It helps buyers to minimize risks by identifying and resolving quality issues at an early stage.
+In the procurement process, quality inspection is crucial for ensuring that supplier evaluation complies with the agreed standards.
+It helps buyers to minimize risk management by identifying and resolving quality issues at an early stage.
 Effective quality inspection can reduce costs for rework, returns and production downtime, which in turn increases efficiency and adds value to the business.

 • Risk minimization: Avoidance of quality problems that can lead to financial losses.